ClojureCivitas/clojurecivitas.github.io/README.md

 <img src="src/images/civitas-icon.svg" alt="Civitas Icon" align="right">

+Clojure Civitas is a shared [blog](https://clojurecivitas.github.io/posts.html) space for your ideas and explorations.
 Clojure Civitas makes it easy for you to publish Clojure ideas and explorations without the overhead of setting up a new project, blog, or repo.
-Whether you're sketching out a quick experiment or writing a deeper post, just fork this repo, create a namespace, write, commit and submit a pull request.
+Whether you're sketching out a quick experiment or writing a deeper post, just fork this repo, add a namespace, write, commit and submit a pull request.
 This is your shared scratch space.

 Think.
 Code.
 Share.